wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hadoop-spark-install-linux.md

 ## <a name="install"></a>Install Spark using Script Actions

 A sample script to install Spark on an HDInsight cluster is available from a read-only Azure storage blob at [https://hdiconfigactions.blob.core.windows.net/linuxsparkconfigactionv02/spark-installer-v02.sh](https://hdiconfigactions.blob.core.windows.net/linuxsparkconfigactionv02/spark-installer-v02.sh).
-This section provides instructions on how to use the sample script while creating the cluster by using the Azure Management Portal.
+This section provides instructions on how to use the sample script while creating the cluster by using the Azure portal.

 > [AZURE.NOTE] You can also use Azure PowerShell or the HDInsight .NET SDK to create a cluster using this script.
 For more information on using these methods, see [Customize HDInsight clusters with Script Actions](/documentation/articles/hdinsight-hadoop-customize-cluster-v1).